-Expanding the application areas for the electromagnetic nano-mills (AVS), GlobeCore engineers conducted tests in dry milling of paint pigments.
+Expanding the application areas for the vortex layer devices (AVS), GlobeCore engineers conducted tests in dry milling of paint pigments.

 Pigments and fillers perform an important function in paints and varnishes.
 First of all, pigments provide the variations of color and color shades.
 Second, they form a film layer, making the coating more durable.
 And third, the pigments improve anticorrosive properties of paints and lacquers.